This article describes how to connect Tableau to a Snowflake data warehouse and set up the data source.

 Alternatively, you can add the domain to the list of Search Domains for the Mac computer so that when you connect, you need to provide only the server name.
 To update the list of Search Domains, go to System Preferences > Network > Advanced, and then open the DNS tab.

-When you create a Snowflake data source, you are accessing both a Snowflake warehouse (for computational resources) and Snowflake databases (for data resource).
+When you create a Snowflake data source, you are creating a Snowflake warehouse (for computational resources) and Snowflake databases (for data resource).
 Both warehouses and databases require permissions to access them.
 You can use different warehouses to access the same database, depending on the computation power you need, assuming you have permissions for each warehouse and database.

 When you create a data source, you have the option to choose a warehouse from a drop-down list.
-If you leave this blank and do not select a warehouse, Tableau uses your default Snowflake virtual warehouse.
+If you leave this blank and don't select a warehouse, Tableau uses your default Snowflake virtual warehouse.
 If you subsequently publish that data source or workbook, when a user connects, Tableau will use that person's default Snowflake virtual warehouse.

 Each user should be assigned a default warehouse so that Tableau can use that one as a default to open a workbook from a Snowflake data source.